DillonSW/Capstone_Team_5/Documentation/Signoffs/PLC.md

 ^ These are for the 3 door locks and sensors in order to be read by the PLC.

-* **Must have at least 6 Digital Output pins**
+* **Must have at least 9 Digital Output pins**

-^ These are also for the 3 door lock and sensors in order to be commanded by the PLC.
+^ These are also for the 3 door lock and sensors in order to be commanded by the PLC, in addition to the motor driver's Pulse (PUL) and Direction (DIR) ports.

-* **Must have at least 3 24VDC Outputs**

-^ These are going to be used for the motor driver.
+^ Because all of the locks, sensors, and motor driver ports take 24VDC, the Digital Output (DO) ports will suffice for PLC commanding.

 From this, the input module must have at least 6 ports, and the output module must have at least 9 ports